FakeFlakes1337/prescription-fill-prediction/README.md

 When patients don't pick up their prescriptions, they can get very sick.
 If the conditions are serious, they can end up in the hospital.
-If they took their medications, then they will probably not end up being hospitalized.
+If they have taken their medications, then they could've avoided hospitalization.
 As we all know hospital bills are super expensive.
-One instance where medication inaderhence triggers repeated hospital admissions is the brand drug 'Entresto' for heart failure .
+One instance where medication inadherence triggers repeated hospital admissions is the brand drug 'Entresto' for heart failure .
-In the last few years, the brand drug has demonstrated benefits to reduce mortality and also reduce hospital admissions[source:Paradigm-HF Trial].
+In the last few years, the brand drug has demonstrated benefits to reduce mortality and also reduce hospital admissions[source:https://www.acc.org/Latest-in-Cardiology/Clinical-Trials/2014/08/30/12/22/PARADIGM-HF].
 However, this drug is expensive so patients might not pick it up after being prescribed.
 Data shows that poor heart failure management is a common reason why patients end up returning to hospitals[source:https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10612439/#:~:text=the%20initial%20admission.-,Hospitalized%20patients%20with%20HF%20have%20the%20highest%2030%2Dday%20readmission,et%20al.%2C%202018).]